 Over the last four years, in collaboration with the Advisory Committee on Climate Action and the Environment ('ACE'), we have had the opportunity to hear from First Nations across the country.
-The teachings, observations, and experiences that First Nations experts, Knowledge Keepers, leaders, youth, men, women, persons with disabilities, and 2SLGBTQIAA+ individuals have shared with us has been instrumental to the design and articulation of the AFN National Climate Strategy.
+The teachings, observations, and experiences that First Nations experts, Knowledge Keepers, leaders, youth, men, women, persons with disabilities, and 2SLGBTQQIA+ (Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, Asexual, and others) individuals have shared with us has been instrumental to the design and articulation of the AFN National Climate Strategy.